 Is it safe to eat venison?

 There is no scientific evidence that CWD is transmissible through consumption of meat from an infected deer.
-CWD has not been linked to the human disease, Creutzfeldt-Jakob disease, in the way that bovine spongiform encephalopathy has been in Europe.
+CWD has not been linked to the human Creutzfeldt-Jakob disease in the way that bovine spongiform encephalopathy has been in Europe.

-The prion that causes CWD accumulates in certain parts of infected deer—the brain, eyes, spinal cord, lymph nodes, tonsils and spleen—and, therefore, these tissues should not be eaten.
+The prion that causes CWD accumulates in certain parts of infected deer—the brain, eyes, spinal cord, lymph nodes, tonsils, and spleen—so these tissues should not be eaten.

 - Wear rubber gloves when field dressing carcasses.